Global Infrastructure Quiz

 Correct!

 Data sovereignty and compliance is the most critical factor for GDPR.
-GDPR requires data to remain within specific geographic boundaries (Europe).
-AWS does not move data between Regions without explicit customer action, so choosing an EU region is essential for GDPR compliance.
+GDPR requires data to remain within specific geographic boundaries (Europe) — this is a data residency requirement.
+AWS does not move data between Regions without explicit customer action, so choosing an EU Region is essential.
+Option D is a common trap: all AWS Regions hold ISO 27001 and SOC 2 certifications, but those certifications cover security practices, not where data physically resides.
+GDPR is about residency (which Region), not certification (how secure).

 ✗